Westcott1/Waveshare-ESP32-S3-Touch-LCD-4.3-and-Arduino/README.md

 ### Waveshare ESP32-S3-Touch-LCD-4.3 using the Arduino IDE

+Thanks to VollWombat for all his help.

+NEW - I've added an example using Arduino_GFX.

+TODO - Add an example using Arduino_GFX and LVGL.

 https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3

 The demo software download contains an Arduino branch with code for each of the examples.
 The most useful is lvg_porting.